Rank and Unit at End of World War One

 ||5th Bn Lincolnshire Regiment

 Fred Tomlinson was born in Wetherby in 1890, the son of John Tomlinson a groom and his wife Mary.
 John was baptised on the 15th October 1890 in St. James' Church, Wetherby.
+In 1911, Fred was living at Micklethwaite with his parents.
+He was a joiner by trade.
 John was an early volunteer for service in the war, a Wetherby News article on the 23rd October 1914 reporting him as serving.
 Fred's service continued throughout the war and on the electoral roll for Micklethwaite in 1918, Fred is listed as being absent due to Naval or Military service.

 Fred served in the Lincolnshire Regiment.
 His initial service number was 2646.
 A report in the Yorkshire Evening Post for 14th April 1915 gives the story of his recruitment and part of his exploits: